646.757.4500 • 800.605.1500

 Building Codes And

-It is important to accurately determine which building codes (and other codes, regulations, and standards) are applicable to a specific accident.
+It is important to accurately determine which building codes (and other codes, regulations, and standards) are applicable to a specific incident.
 When a building is constructed, it is constructed under the codes, regulations, and standards are in force in the municipality at the time of construction.

 Heimer Engineering has